Pi-hils/spotiPhyte-1/README.md

 ```
 npm install
 ```
-- Run on your local machine with
+- Run the app on your local machine with:
 ```
 node index.js
 ```
+- Setup a client id with [spotify developer](https://developer.spotify.com/dashboard/login)